Blog

 Frozen boiler and exposed HVAC piping inside a Tri-State building mechanical room during extreme winter conditions.

 January is the most punishing month of the year for HVAC and plumbing systems across the New York Tri-State area.
-Extended cold snaps, sub-freezing nights, and sustained heating demand create the perfect conditions for frozen pipes and HVAC system failures.
+Prolonged cold snaps, overnight freezes, wind-driven heat loss, and nonstop heating demand create the perfect conditions for frozen pipes, boiler shutdowns, hydronic imbalance, and emergency HVAC failures.

 How Frozen Pipes Disrupt HVAC Systems